michaelfig/mediasoup-broadcast-example/README.md

-= Mediasoup Broadcast Example
+# Mediasoup Broadcast Example

 [Mediasoup](https://mediasoup.org/) is a Javascript library that provides a WebRTC SFU (Selective Forwarding Unit), which enables modern browsers on all platforms (Chrome, Edge, Firefox, and Safari, desktop and mobile) to use Real Time Communications for sending and receiving audio/video streams with just a single publically-accessible server (no need for transcoding or direct connections between peers as is necessary for other WebRTC setups).

 This project is a vanilla Javascript example of how to use Mediasoup to support the specific case of one-to-many broadcast audio/video on individual "channels".
 I prefer writing Typescript, but I wanted to demonstrate a minimal implementation for learning purposes.
-It was also my goal to get something usable within a week, from scratch, using only the Mediasoup and Mediasoup Client API documentation and publically-accessible Web API documentation as references.

 There are no techniques borrowed from other code, just the docs.
 Accordingly, the license for this code is MIT (simple, permissive) to encourage you to derive your own software from it without legal worries.
 Pull requests are welcome!
 I don't want to add more features, but polishing and simplifying this example are important to me.
 See the TODO.md for suggested contributions.

-== Quickstart
+## Quickstart

 For simple tests, run: